-- To turn ON the ice maker, lower the wire shutoff arm. - To turn OFF the ice maker, lift the wire shutoff arm to the OFF (arm up) position until it "clicks".
+• To manually turn the ice maker off, lift the wire shut-off arm to the OFF (arm up) position until it clicks.

 NOTE: Your ice maker is equipped with an automatic shutoff.
-As ice is made, the ice cubes will fill the storage tray raising the shutoff arm to the OFF (arm up) position.
-Do not force the wire shutoff arm up or down.
+As ice cubes fill the storage bin, the wire arm is raised to the OFF (arm up position).